RedDoorAnalytics/msm.stacked/README.md

 <img src="man/figures/README-stacked.plot.two.times.pw-2.png" width="100%" />

-As expected, we see that the predicted state occupancy probabilities between 0 and 3 years are now different compared to those between 5 and 8 years, given the (now) non-constant baseline intensities.
+As expected, we see that the predicted probabilities between 0 and 3 units of time are now different compared to those between 5 and 8, given the (now) non-constant baseline intensities.